mvaldes14/Twitter-CLI/README.md

 ### To tweet - Run:

         ./twitter.py -u "Your tweet here"

+        twcli -u "Your tweet here"

 ### To search - Run:

         ./twitter.py -s "Your search string"

+        twcli -u "Your Tweet here"

 ### To start the stream - Run:

         ./twitter.py -t "Your stream item"

+        twcli -t "Your stream item"

 ---

 # TODO: